pcengines/apu2-documentation/docs/os_boot_serial_console.md

 # Intro
 -------
-* Instructions is written for Voyage Linux, but steps showed there should work for another Linux distributions
+* Instructions is written for Voyage Linux, but steps shown there should work for another Linux distributions
 * Used serial connection parameters: `baudrate`: 115200, `data bits`: 8, `parity`: none, `stop bits`: 1